View

 "We do not have a source of truth for all of our design guidelines, assets and components, meaning much of our design work is disjointed and does not follow a common language."

-From the problem statement we laid out a three tiered approach to solving our problem:
+From the problem statement, we defined a three-tiered approach to solve the problem:

-2) Codify our brand and UX/UI guidelines within a style guide platform.
-Allowing new designers and third parties to understand our principles quickly.
+2. Codify our brand and UX/UI guidelines within a style guide platform, making them easily accessible to internal designers and external partners alike.

-3) Work closely with our developers to develop and use a “common language” that translates modular components into reusable code utilities.
+3. Collaborate closely with developers to create a shared design language, allowing modular components to be translated into reusable code utilities.

 Atoms